Swagbucks Review | Is Swagbucks Legit?

 With programs like this, you have to be sure you’re not buying something only for the rewards.
 But if you’ve already been considering a new credit card or trying a new meal delivery service, Swagbucks can turn these choices into some cash back.

-You may already know about Survey Junkie which pays cash for your time taking product research surveys.
+You may already know about Survey Junkie, which pays cash for your time answering surveys for product research.

 Swagbucks has a similar service.
 Every day, your dashboard will include a list of surveys you could take in exchange for SBs.